namin/lisp-variations/README.md

   does not work, because continuations are unusual functions.
 There are also issues of jumpy vs. pushy.

-- `lispd.scala` now adds compilation back.
+- Add compilation back to `lispc.scala`.
 How do we achieve that?
 We have to compile wrt to the current semantics.
 We need a way to distinguish environment entries that are stable.
 We put compilation under user control, with functions as a unit.
 What do we do with `FEXPR`?
 Impose restrictions?

+- Compile `lisps.scala` to C by doing closure conversion.